Serving DeKalb, Aurora, Batavia, Geneva, & Sycamore

 Renovating the busiest room in the house

-The bathroom is one of the most frequently used rooms in your home, so chances are it is in need of a refresh.
+The bathroom is one of the most frequently used rooms in your home, so chances are it needs a refresh.
 Your bathroom should be a tranquil retreat where you can prepare for the day or unwind before bedtime.
 If your current bathroom is dark, dingy, or dysfunctional, it may be time to consider a remodel.

-There are many reasons why you should remodel the bathroom in your home.
-Not only will it help to increase the value of your home, but it'll also allow you to expand the size of your current bathroom, create additional storage, and improve the energy efficiency in the space.
-Remodeling your bathroom also gives you the chance to add your own personal touches by selecting the style, design features, and materials for the project.
+There are many reasons why you should overhaul the bathroom in your Geneva and Aurora home.
+Not only will it help to increase the value of your home, but it'll also allow you to expand the size of your current bathroom, create additional bathroom storage, and improve the energy efficiency in the space.
+Remodeling your Aurora bathroom also gives you the chance to add your own personal touches by selecting the project's style, design features, and materials.

-What Should You Consider Before Your Bathroom Remodel
+What Should You Consider Before Your Hire Bathroom Remodeling Contractor

 - Style.
 Do you want to have a bathroom that is modern, traditional, bohemian, rustic, transitional, or another style?
-Click here for bathroom design ideas for your remodel.
+Bathroom design ideas for your redesign.

-- Functionality and Storage Needs.
-Do you want to add his and hers vanities to improve the functionality and storage in your existing bathroom?
+- Bathroom Functionality and Storage.
+Do you want to add his and her vanities to improve the functionality and storage in your existing bathroom?